mbourgey/EBI_cancer_workshop_CNV/README.md

 For each sample:

-	1 alignment file (.bam generated in the previous hands-on) on the human reference s�quence
+	1 alignment file (.bam generated in the previous hands-on) on the human reference sequence

 **SNParray data**

 Illumina data for more than 650000 SNPs located genome wide for germline and matched tumor samples

 For each sample:
-.1 file containing the LogRatio (LRR) mesurement of each probe: the signal intensities compared to a collection of reference hybridizations
+	1 file containing the LogRatio (LRR) mesurement of each probe: the signal intensities compared to a collection of reference hybridizations
-.1 file containing the B Allele Frequency (BAF) mesurement of each probe: the proportion of the total allele signal (A + B) explained by a single allele (A)
+	1 file containing the B Allele Frequency (BAF) mesurement of each probe: the proportion of the total allele signal (A + B) explained by a single allele (A)